hayemaxi/amazon-q-developer-cli/rfcs/0000-extra-granular-permissions.md

 [summary]: #summary

 This RFC proposes extending the existing granular tool permissions system (proposed in https://github.com/aws/amazon-q-developer-cli/pull/921) to provide fine-grained control over tool execution.
 It introduces:

-1. path-based glob permissions for filesystem operations,
+1. Path-based glob permissions for filesystem operations
-2. command and argument-level permissions for the `execute_bash` tool,
+2. Command matching for the `execute_bash` tool
-3. service/operation permissions for the `use_aws` tool, and
+3. Service/operation permissions for the `use_aws` tool
-4. an interactive way for users to add new permissions.
+4. Interactive permission rule creation

-Tool calls that do not pass the permissions check will require an acceptance prompt from the user.
+Tool calls that don't match permission rules will require user confirmation.

 # Motivation

 [motivation]: #motivation

-With the current system, users must either trust a tool completely or approve each individual use.
-This creates friction in common workflows where users might want to:
+The current system forces users to either trust a tool completely or approve each use.
+This creates friction in common workflows where users want to:

-1. Trust filesystem operations only within specific project directories
+- Trust filesystem operations only within specific project directories
-2. Trust certain shell commands but not others (e.g., allow `git status` but require confirmation for `git push`)
+- Trust certain shell commands but not others (e.g., allow `git status` but require confirmation for `git push`)
-3. Trust specific command patterns with certain arguments (e.g., `aws s3 ls` but not other AWS commands)
+- Trust specific AWS operations (e.g., `aws s3 ls` but not other AWS commands)

-In user testing and feedback, we've observed that:
+User testing shows:

-- Users frequently approve the same operations repeatedly, leading to "prompt fatigue"
+- "Prompt fatigue" from repeatedly approving the same operations
-- Some users resort to trusting entire tools when they only need a subset of functionality
+- Users trusting entire tools when they only need a subset of functionality
-- Users working on multiple projects want different permission levels for different directories
+- Users wanting different permission levels for different projects

 # Guide-level explanation